 - Take Zonegran by mouth with or without food.

 - Swallow Zonegran whole.
 Do not break, crush, or chew before swallowing.

 - Drink plenty of liquids (6 to 8 glasses of water per day) while taking Zonegran to help prevent kidney stones.

 - Do not suddenly stop taking Zonegran.
-Suddenly stopping Zonegran may cause seizures to occur more often.
+Suddenly stopping Zonegran may cause serious problems (eg, seizures to occur more often, seizures that will not stop).
 If you need to stop Zonegran, your doctor will gradually lower your dose.

 - If you miss a dose of Zonegran, take it as soon as possible.
 If it is almost time for your next dose, skip the missed dose and go back to your regular dosing schedule.
 Do not take 2 doses at once.